 To earn the Master of Strategic Leadership degree, students must complete the following satisfactorily:

-- The required curriculum with a minimum cumulative GPA of 3.00, with no more than two grades of C in the required curriculum.
+- The required curriculum with a minimum cumulative GPA of 3.00, with no more than 20% of the program hours with grades of C in the required curriculum.
 A grade of D will not count toward meeting graduation requirements.

-- A minimum of 26 credit hours completed from LeTourneau University.
+- A minimum residency of 75% of program hours completed through LeTourneau University

-- All graduation requirements completed in no more than five years at LeTourneau.
+- All graduation requirements completed in no more than seven years at LeTourneau.